ACHS FAQs

 Q: I am looking for information about an honor society that is not listed.
 What does that mean?

 A: ACHS is a membership organization, and as such we only list our member societies.
 Not all societies have applied for or qualify for ACHS membership.
 Some non-members are reputable organizations worthy of the name “honor society” who have not yet applied for ACHS certification.
 Others will not apply because they do not meet our scholarship, governance, and/or ethical standards for legitimacy.
 Still others have applications pending.
+Any society that claims affiliation with ACHS but is not listed here is misrepresenting itself.

-Criteria for determining legitimacy can be found on our Standards page.
+Criteria for determining legitimacy can be found on our Judging Credibility page.
 ACHS recommends that students, parents, and institutions avoid affiliating with any honor society that does not stand up to an evaluation based on these criteria, paying particular attention to an organization’s transparency.
-Any society that claims affiliation with ACHS but is not listed here is misrepresenting itself.
-A web search can also be useful to determine if a non-member society has any history of ethical problems.

 A: No, we do not maintain any individual membership records for our member societies.
 Contact information for each society’s national office can be found by accessing our member list.